VPatel0205/Vedic_Book_Store/Vedic_Book_Store/README.txt

 1114
 Initiated project from start cause I placed Project and solution in the same directory, cause I misunderstood the slide so I selected to place Project and solution in the same directory.

+1217
+Done all the steps till creating new projects.